mjkarki/consio/README.md

 #### LICENSE & CONTACT

-Copyright 2005 Matti J. Kärki <mjk@iki.fi>
+Copyright 2005-2017 Matti J. Kärki <mjk@iki.fi>

 The license is a BSD License and it has been copied from http://www.opensource.org/licenses/bsd-license.php

-All bug reports and suggestions can be sent to the author via e-mail:
-<mjk@iki.fi>.

-The current version is 0.2.
+The current version is 0.3.

 #### INSTALLATION

-The Consio archive has a compiled version of the library available, so you don't need to compile anything.
+The Consio archive has a compiled versions of the library available, so you don't need to compile anything.
 However, if you want to compile the library yourself, there is a Makefile, which has all required information available for compiling the library under Cygwin.
 Note, that even though the library has been compiled using Cygwin tools, it is using MinGW libraries and header files, so there are no Cygwin-specific dependencies in the library.
-You will also need the libtclstub84.a library from MinGW of Cygwin compiled Tcl distribution (or you can get one from ActiveState Tcl distribution and rename the tclstub84.lib to libtclstub84.a).
+You will also need the libtclstub85.a or libtclstub86.a library from MinGW of Cygwin compiled Tcl distribution (or you can get one from ActiveState Tcl distribution and rename the tclstub8X.lib to libtclstub8X.a).

 To install this package, just copy the Consio directory and all files under it to the "lib" directory of your Tcl installation, so the end result should be